Jegraci0/data-governance-bank/README.md

-# Data Governance and Security Program – Banco InovaData
+# Data Governance and Security – Banco InovaData

-This project was developed as part of the Master’s in Data Science at Polytechnic of Leiria, within the **Data Governance and Security** course (2024/2025).
+Project developed in the Master’s in Data Science at Polytechnic of Leiria (2024/2025), for the course *Data Governance and Security*.

+## Objective
-It focuses on designing and implementing a **Data Governance and Security Program (PGSD)** for the fictional bank *InovaData*, based on industry best practices and regulatory frameworks.
+Create a **Data Governance and Security Program (PGSD)** for the fictional bank *InovaData*, addressing data quality, security, compliance, and master data management.

-## Objectives
+## Main Tasks
+- Identify key data management challenges and initiatives.
-- Define a comprehensive **Data Governance and Security Program** aligned with the bank’s strategy.
+- Define governance strategy and objectives aligned with the bank.
-- Identify critical **data management initiatives** to improve data quality, security, and compliance.
-- Establish an **operational structure** with clear roles (Data Owners, Data Stewards, Custodians).
+- Propose an operational structure with roles and responsibilities.
-- Develop a **roadmap** for short, medium, and long-term implementation.
+- Develop an implementation roadmap (short, medium, long term).
-- Ensure alignment with frameworks such as **DAMA-DMBOK2, ISO/IEC 27001, COBIT, NIST**.
+- Consider frameworks such as DAMA-DMBOK2, ISO/IEC 27001, NIST, and COBIT.

-## Key Deliverables
-- **Business Case**: Identification of challenges and initiatives for InovaData.
-- **Stakeholder Engagement**: Strategies to ensure awareness and commitment.
-- **Strategy Definition**: Goals, KPIs, and alignment with the bank’s strategic vision.
-- **Operational Structure**: Roles, responsibilities, and RACI matrix.
-- **Implementation Plan**: Roadmap and change management approach.
-- **Metadata and Master Data Management**: Glossaries, dictionaries, and catalogues.
-- **Data Quality & Security**: Risk management, security controls, backup policies.
-- **Tools & Technology**: Selection of solutions supporting governance and compliance.

-## Evaluation Criteria
-The project was assessed on:
-- Data initiatives relevance and alignment with strategy.
-- Stakeholder engagement and maturity assessment.
-- Strategy clarity and added value.
-- Operational structure and governance roles.
-- Implementation roadmap and change management.
-- Metadata, catalogue, and data quality practices.
-- Security measures and risk mitigation.
-- Adequacy of tools and technologies.

-## Authors
+## Team
 - Jéssica Grácio
 - Eliana Oliveira
 - Maria Fialho
 - Rodrigo Fernandes

-Master’s in Data Science – Polytechnic of Leiria (2024/2025)